-In Javascript, variables are containers we use to store values.
+In Javascript, variables are containers that we use to store values.
 Two ‘special’ ones that we will encounter more frequently are undefined

 and null